puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_resources.markdown

 #### Parameters

 When discussing resources and types, **parameter** is a synonym for attribute.
+"Parameter" is usually used when discussing a **type,** and "attribute" is usually used when discussing an individual **resource.**

 Behavior
 -----